Inviting Live Mission Observers and Guests

 - Observers - account needed - mobile and desktop missions -

 - Guests - no account needed - desktop missions only -

 - Any person who has been invited to a dscout Live desktop session via a shared session link and access code is able to attend an active Live desktop session as a Guest.

-- Guests will not be able to access your project, so they cannot see any project details.
+- Guests will not be able to access your project, so they cannot see any project details or post-session recordings.
 They will only be able to see individual session details and watch the session in real-time.

 Each session can have only one moderator and one scout, but can have any number of Observers or Guests.
 The moderator can be any member on the project who plans to engage face-to-face with a scout during a session.

 - Inviting GUESTS to a Live session